Successful Multi-Vendor Collaboration to Create an Advanced Digital Learning Ecosystem

 Agile processes established across vendor teams, to give the client complete visibility into project progress.

-The client, a leader in the prestige beauty business, is building an advanced digital learning ecosystem equipped with microlearning, chatbots, and AR/VR capabilities.
+The client, a leader in the prestige beauty business, is building an advanced enterprise LMS equipped with microlearning, chatbots, and AR/VR capabilities.
 The goal is to integrate all of their product information and knowledge resources into a unified, well-organized, and scalable repository.
 And this will be accessible to their numerous in-store and online beauty advisors, operating across the globe.
 They can have 24x7 easy access to this information via:

 Short, targeted, and interactive learning modules that helps them showcase the products in the right manner, to the customers